-At the meetings of the WTO Committee on Market Access, the ITA Committee, the Council for Trade in Goods, as well as through the Japanese embassy in India, Japan has repeatedly expressed its concern about this matter.
-Furthermore, in the fall of 2018, several administrative-level meetings were held and Japan requested the Indian government to give a detailed explanation and withdraw the tariff measures.
-However, the Indian government only repeated the same answers above and no improvement was seen.
-Japan will continue to cooperate with the US and the EU that have the same concern in requesting India to withdraw the tariff measures as earlier as possible.
+As the Indian government is repeatedly raising the tariffs, Japan repeatedly expressed concerns at the meetings of the WTO Committee on Market Access, the ITA Committee and the Council for Trade in Goods through the Japanese embassy.
+In the fall of 2018, several administrative-level meetings were held and Japan requested the Indian government to give a detailed explanation and withdraw the tariff measures.
+However, no improvement was seen.